f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r5900-2-gsa(config)#

-Below are the observered results and conclusions from the first test.
+Below are the observed results and conclusions from the first test.

-- Timeout observered on Console port for root account logged into bash = 60 seconds
+- Timeout observed on Console port for root account logged into bash = 60 seconds
-- Timeout observered on Console port for admin account logged into F5OS Confd CLI = 30 seconds
+- Timeout observed on Console port for admin account logged into F5OS Confd CLI = 30 seconds
-- Timeout observered on Console port for root account logged into bash, then issue su admin to F5OS Confd CLI = 30 seconds logged out of F5OS confd CLI and dropped to bash, then 60 seconds logged out of bash
+- Timeout observed on Console port for root account logged into bash, then issue su admin to F5OS Confd CLI = 30 seconds logged out of F5OS confd CLI and dropped to bash, then 60 seconds logged out of bash
-- Timeout observered on root ssh access to bash = 60 seconds
+- Timeout observed on root ssh access to bash = 60 seconds
-- Timeout observered on admin ssh access to F5OS confd CLI = 30 seconds
+- Timeout observed on admin ssh access to F5OS confd CLI = 30 seconds
-- Timeout observered on ssh access for root account logged into bash, then issue su admin to F5OS Confd CLI = 30 seconds logged out of F5OS confd CLI and dropped to bash, then 60 seconds logged out of bash
+- Timeout observed on ssh access for root account logged into bash, then issue su admin to F5OS Confd CLI = 30 seconds logged out of F5OS confd CLI and dropped to bash, then 60 seconds logged out of bash

-Below are the conclusions from the first test that explain the interaction betweeen the two idle timeout settings:
+Below are the conclusions from the first test that explain the interaction between the two idle timeout settings:

 For Console connections: